Skip to content

 Model layer

-Reusable model components
+Reusable model building blocks

 Models provide pretrained configs, AutoModel classes, checkpoints, and output contracts; modules provide backbones, heads, losses, and embeddings for custom architectures.